 - C and H have ~same electronegativity

-- Non-polar (net-zero ~dipole)
+- Non-polar (net-zero ~dipole); gas at room temperature

-- Gaseous

 - Low BP -164 °C (this is relatively low compared to water at 100°C)

 - Low MP -182 °C

-2. Chloromethane, methyl chloride; CH3Cl
+- 2. Chloromethane, methyl chloride; CH3Cl

 - H and C have similar electronegativity values (non-polar bond) - Cl is very electronegative due to the fact that it only needs one electron to get inert gas configuration. - Electron density is pulled toward the chlorine atom, creating a net dipole toward chlorine atom.
-A net dipole is the vector sum of individual bond dipoles.
+A net dipole is the vector sum of individual bond dipoles. - Has a higher MP and BP than methane